ccm-bioinfo/Camda24_resistance/DataSets/README.md

 > Consequently, rows that do have these variables correspond to the
 > **training dataset**.

-The **ResistanceCountFull.tsv** contains complete counts, even for genes with low confidence.
-On the other hand, **ResistanceCountStrict.tsv** only includes genes with a high confidence.

-### 5. Pangenome count tables ([PangenomeCountMeropenem.tsv.gz](https://github.com/ccm-bioinfo/Camda24_resistance/raw/7a974bcc87124a056a905a71d8b93c1dce8bc460/DataSets/PangenomeCountMeropenem.tsv.gz) and ~~PangenomeCountCiprofloxacin.tsv.gz~~)
+### 5. Pangenome count tables ([PangenomeCountMeropenem.tsv.gz](https://github.com/ccm-bioinfo/Camda24_resistance/raw/77dd0423caff249150a145476d99c0a3e54726bf/DataSets/PangenomeCountMeropenem.tsv.gz) and [PangenomeCountCiprofloxacin.tsv.gz](https://github.com/ccm-bioinfo/Camda24_resistance/raw/77dd0423caff249150a145476d99c0a3e54726bf/DataSets/PangenomeCountCiprofloxacin.tsv.gz))

 > [!IMPORTANT]
 > These files are compressed to save space.
 Decompress them with `gunzip file`.

-> [!NOTE]
-> **PangenomeCountCiprofloxacin.tsv.gz** hasn't been uploaded yet.
-However, it
-> will have the exact same structure as **PangenomeCountMeropenem.tsv.gz**.

 Two tables storing counts of all genes, based on a pangenome.
 Contains the following columns: